LemonPi/sal/README.md

-SAL - simple algorithms library
+SAL - simple algorithms and datastructures library
 ===

-A header only library containing algorithms and data structures implemented <b>simply and efficiently</b>.
+A header only library containing efficient algorithms and data structures implemented simply.
+Simplicity here refers to how close the implementation matches the core concepts of each algorithm, rather than the triviality of each algorithm.

 <br>
 Features
 ---
 decoupled algorithms so most files are standalone
-- contest friendly - paste specific functions in without the rest of the library
+- contest friendly
+- paste specific functions in without the rest of the library

 <br>
 simple implementation of efficient algorithms
-- not over engineeringed
-- learning friendly - approachable simplicity
+- learning friendly
+- engineered for readability

 <br>
 Motivation
 ---
-I enjoyed some features of the boost library (namely variant), but found the library to be too cumbersome as a whole.
+I enjoyed some features of the boost library (namely variant), but found the library too cumbersome as a whole.
-Using the library in a set up environment was fine, but it was impossible to understand conceptual slices of it.
+Using it in a set up environment was fine, but it was impossible to understand conceptual slices of it.
-It wasn't the best resource to learn the concepts from, and you couldn't (in most cases) use parts of it for contests.
+It wasn't the best resource to learn the concepts from, and you couldn't (in most cases) use functions from it for contests.

-In response, the focus for this library is on the concepts rather than the implementation
+The focus for this library is on representing the concepts

 Table of contents
 ===